BabylonJS/Documentation/content/How_To/mesh/In-Browser_Mesh_Simplification.md

 title: Simplifying Meshes With Auto-LOD
 image:
 description: Learn how to use the Auto-LOD system in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, meshes, LOD, simplify
+keywords: diving deeper, meshes, LOD, simplify
 further-reading:
 video-overview:
 video-content: